-Understanding the SBA's Economic Injury Disaster Loans (EIDL) and Advance program for COVID-19
+Understanding the SBA's Economic Injury Disaster Loans (EIDL) program for COVID-19

-This disaster loan program was extended early in the pandemic to businesses and nonprofits including charitable organizations such as churches and private universities impacted by COVID-19.
-Businesses can qualify regardless of whether they have suffered property damage, and can use the funds to help meet working capital needs and cover operating expenses as they recover from the pandemic’s impact.
+Businesses can qualify for these disaster loans regardless of whether they have suffered property damage, and can use the funds to help meet working capital needs and cover operating expenses as they recover from the pandemic’s impact.

 Read on for an overview of the EIDL program and how to qualify and apply, as well as what to know in cases where Paycheck Protection Program (PPP) proceeds must be used to refinance EIDLs.